Bullying at school

 Contacting the school about a bullying situation

-Have the details ready.
 Make sure you are able to give an account of what has happened and the impact it has had on your child.
-Use our school bullying log to keep records of what’s happened.
-Be ready to name the problem: our Facts About Bullying page gives you the vocabulary you need.
+Use the Kidscape log and school contact record to keep records of what’s happened.
+Be ready to name the problem: our Facts about bullying page gives you the vocabulary you need.

 Meeting with the school